Actian’s Ingres NeXt Initiative paves the way for transformation

 Safe and Easy Database Modernization

 The best thing about BYOL, PaaS and DBaaS is that you a choice of Google Cloud, Microsoft Azure, or Amazon AWS without the risk and effort that’s typically associated with moving to the cloud.
 Actian has already done the heavy lifting.
-We ensure uniform operation at the SQL and business logic level across on-premise deployments on UNIX, VMS, Linux and Windows platforms and the cloud.
+We ensure uniform operation at the SQL and business logic level across on-premises deployments on UNIX, VMS, Linux and Windows platforms and the cloud.
 We’ve fully tested the Ingres BYOL option and provide cloud license portability, ensuring a smooth cloud deployment.
 Visit the Actian Academy to learn more.

 Modernizing Database Applications